 - The accommodation does not present an undue financial or administrative burden on the university.

 - The accommodation does not pose a threat to the health or safety of the student or others.

 Examples of accommodations that may be considered unreasonable at the post-secondary level include, but are not limited to: transportation around campus, unlimited time on testing, ability to retake a test after the test has been graded, tutoring, and a decrease in the amount of work required in a class.

 Please note that documentation acceptable for accommodations at the University of Mississippi may not be acceptable in other environments.
 The process and criteria used by the University of Mississippi to determine accommodations may be different than that required by another university or by a testing or certification agency.
 Please research carefully the documentation requirements of different schools and testing/certification agencies so you know, in advance, what information you may be required to submit before accommodations will be provided.

-If you have any questions regarding our documentation guidelines, or need to submit documentation to us, please do not hesitate to contact us:
+If you have any questions regarding our documentation guidelines, or need to submit documentation to us, please do not hesitate to contact Student Disability Services: